 - 17. The key issues should broadly correspond to the R-PP components.
-In the case of REDD+, issues for consultation may include (but are not limited to): - Current status of national forests; - Main causes and drivers of deforestation and forest degradation; - Past and present policies to halt deforestation and forest degradation, where they have succeeded and where they have not; - Issues of forest governance; - Inclusive participation in the design and implementation of REDD+ strategy; - Proposed REDD+ strategy; - Institutional, policy and regulatory frameworks; - Opportunity costs of land use; - Land rights (user and property rights) and land tenure systems; - Rights to the carbon; - Design of benefit-sharing systems for equitable and effective distribution of REDD+ revenues; - Interests of Indigenous Peoples and other forest dwellers; - Economic, social and environmental impacts and risks of REDD+ and the mitigation of risks; - Role of the private sector; - Groups likely to gain or lose from REDD+ activities; - Design of monitoring systems to keep track of forests and forest emissions.
+In the case of REDD+, issues for consultation may include (but are not limited to): - Current status of national forests; - Main causes and drivers of deforestation and forest degradation; - Past and present policies to halt deforestation and forest degradation, where they have succeeded and where they have not; - Issues of forest governance and mechanisms to ensure full compliance to social and environmental safeguards, including compliance mechanisms; - Inclusive participation in the design and implementation of REDD+ strategy and development of procedures and enablers throughout the REDD+ cycle - Proposed REDD+ strategy; - Institutional, policy and regulatory frameworks; - Opportunity costs of land use; - Land rights (user and property rights, traditional, customary), and land tenure systems; - Rights to the carbon; - Design of benefit-sharing systems for equitable and effective distribution of REDD+ revenues; - Rights and needs of Indigenous Peoples and other forest dwellers; - Economic, social and environmental impacts and risks of REDD+ and the mitigation and prevention of risks;

+- Role of the private sector; - Groups likely to gain or lose from REDD+ activities; - Design of monitoring systems to keep track of forests and forest emissions as well as other multiple benefits.